 It is advisable that authors should submit the manuscripts in English or French after having them proofread.

-The contributors are asked to send the FINAL DRAFTS and a short narrative CV until May 1, 2020, at the following address firstname.lastname@example.org
+The contributors should send the FINAL DRAFTS and a short narrative CV until May 1, 2020, at the following address firstname.lastname@example.org

 We are kindly asking the authors to respect the following length and editing suggestions:

 Documents: maximum 40 000 characters, no spaces/ approximate 20 standard pages.
-The texts published under this chapter must consist of the following elements: 2-4 pages of introduction and the documents must be accompanied by titles, the archival source and illustrations.
+The texts published under this chapter must consist of the following elements: 2-4 pages of introduction and the documents must contain titles, the archival source and illustrations.

 Biographies: maximum 10 000 characters, no spaces/approximate 5 standard pages.
-Biographies do not have footnotes, but at the end of the text, the authors are asked to attach a selective bibliography of the sources. „Totalitarianism Archives” encourages the authors to submit along with the biography a photo of the person whose biography is being submitted.
+Biographies do not have footnotes, but at the end of the text, the authors should attach a selective bibliography of the sources. „Totalitarianism Archives” encourages the authors to submit along with the biography a photo of the person whose biography is submitted.

 Book Reviews: maximum 10 000 characters, no spaces/ approximate 5 standard pages.